Skip to content

 RBT Translation:

-And from an evening meal, of the one who is becoming of the Accuser,98 he who has already cast99 into the Heart, so that he should hand over himself, Caster of Hearing Man-of-Cities,
+And from an evening meal, of him who is becoming of the Accuser,98 he who has now at length cast99 into the Heart, so that he should hand over himself, Caster of Hearing Man-of-Cities,

 LITV Translation: